-1092.30 Cancellation of PTHP
+1092.30 Cancellation of PTHP1092.30 Cancellation of PTHP

 All parties who submitted the PTHP, or their successors, must sign the request to the Director for cancellation of a PTHP.
 Once cutting has commenced, the PTHP may not be canceled except as to lands not harvested.